Xamla/xamla_motion/docs/source/data_types.rst

 Pose
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+How to use it:

+Details:

 .. autoclass:: Pose
     :members:

 EndEffectorLimits
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+How to use it:

+Details:

 .. autoclass:: EndEffectorLimits
     :members:

 CartesianPath
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+How to use it:

+Details:

 .. autoclass:: CartesianPath
     :members:

 TaskSpacePlanParameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+How to use it:

+Details:

 .. autoclass:: TaskSpacePlanParameters
     :members: